leobar37/Redux-Exercices/README.md

 Chicken 🐤

-this project has been created to practice redux, its contains the followinf projects
+this project has been created to practice redux, its contains the following projects

 ## Counter